 Close

-Maryland Workers Comp Lawyer
+Baltimore, Maryland Workers’ Comp Lawyer

 Except in certain limited instances, these benefits are the “exclusive remedy” available to injured workers.
 This means victims of workplace injuries cannot file a civil lawsuit against their employer for their injuries.
 (But they can file a civil lawsuit against other parties responsible for their injuries.)

 Employers are legally required to have workers’ compensation insurance.
-Companies either buy an insurance policy from a private insurer, the state Chesapeake Employers’ Insurance Company (formerly the Injured Workers’ Insurance Fund) or receive permission from the state to self-insure any claims.
+Companies either buy an insurance policy from a private insurer, the state Chesapeake Employers’ Insurance Company (formerly the Injured Workers’ Insurance Fund), or receive permission from the state to self-insure any claims.
 The workers’ compensation system is funded by employers, not workers.

 History of Maryland Workers’ Compensation Law

 The law has since been amended and expanded many times, including in 1939, when “occupational diseases” were added.
-(We think illness from employment-acquired coronavirus would be included if there was solid medical evidence that the virus was contracted while on the job, particularly for medical professionals. )
+(We think illness from employment-acquired coronavirus would be included if there was solid medical evidence that the virus was contracted while on the job, particularly for medical professionals.)

 Before workers’ compensation laws, injured workers had to file and win a civil lawsuit against their employers to recover for their injuries.
-While the case proceeded, the injured worker typically had no income, and therefore often had to rely on the generosity and charitable largess of family members and friends just to survive.
+While the case proceeded, the injured worker typically had no income and, therefore, often had to rely on the generosity and charitable largess of family members and friends just to survive.
 Employers also routinely defended against these lawsuits by invoking many common law defenses, including “contributory negligence,” “assumption of the risk,” and the “fellow-servant doctrine.”
-The employers frequently won, meaning that many injured workers received nothing, and often, therefore, became permanent wards of the state.
+The employers frequently won, meaning that many injured workers received nothing and often, therefore, became permanent wards of the state.

 Purpose of Maryland Workers’ Comp Law

 The primary purpose of Maryland workers’ comp law is to create a “grand bargain” between employers and their employees.
-This is done by eliminating common law defenses for employers, and the right of injured employees to file a civil lawsuit.
+This is done by eliminating common law defenses for employers and the right of injured employees to file a civil lawsuit.
 The benefits provided by the workers’ compensation system are thus the “exclusive remedy” for all job-related injuries.
 This “grand bargain” ensures that injured workers have immediate access to benefits, while also preventing employers from the possibility of having to pay an enormous civil judgment.
 The problem is that often workers do not get fair compensation for their injuries.

 There are several exceptions to these principles.
 The workers’ compensation system is “no-fault,” meaning that injured workers are typically covered even if their injuries were caused by their own negligence.
 But workplace injuries are not covered if their injuries were self-inflicted, the result of “willful misconduct,” or solely caused by intoxication or the effects of a drug “not administered or taken in accordance with the prescription of a physician.”